zhang314159265/sas/README.md

   - roughly done for chapter 2. content for IA-32e mode and AVX are skipped
 	- check mov instruction.
 	- next chapter 6.
-- TODO: use my assembler to assemble hello.s

 ## Instruction Format
 Group 1